kimchijeon/design_portfolio/content/analysis/02_load.md

 Using the Google PageSpeed tool, the performance scoring for both mobile and desktop versions have been noted.
 Measurements were done three times per webpage to get an average.
 The scoring is based on a maximum of 100.
 A scoring of 0-49 is low, 50-89 is medium and 90-100 is high.

-Using the Devtools the page speed, number of resources loaded and the total transferred size of the webpage have been noted and compiled into [this Google Sheets document](https://docs.google.com/spreadsheets/d/1WuCjuOo9gMf8OpdqvQ16q3sCCQuSFfdCtAhXtDLhOqQ/edit?usp=sharing).
+Using the Devtools the page speed, number of resources loaded and the total transferred size of the webpage have been noted and compiled into a Google Sheets document.
+[Check out the raw data](https://docs.google.com/spreadsheets/d/1WuCjuOo9gMf8OpdqvQ16q3sCCQuSFfdCtAhXtDLhOqQ/edit?usp=sharing).
 The webpage was measured three times and averages have been calculated.

 Results
 -----------------------